notiz-dev/notiz/content/blog/openapi-in-nestjs.md

 </div>

-## Api decorators
+## API decorators

-Apply available [decorators prefixed with Api](https://docs.nestjs.com/openapi/decorators) to expose the properties for `.dto.ts` and `.entity.ts` files and the responses for your CRUD endpoints.
+Apply available [decorators prefixed with API](https://docs.nestjs.com/openapi/decorators) to expose the properties for `.dto.ts` and `.entity.ts` files and the responses for your CRUD endpoints.

 ### Tags